shekhar-patil/shekhar-patil.github.io/blog/2019-06-13-scope-in-rails.md

 ---

 Rails follow the DRY principle of software development and that is 'Don't Repeat Yourself'.
-Scopes is are great to keep our code DRY and well organized.
+Scopes are great to keep our code DRY and well organized.
 It's just a set of pre-defined SQL queries that we can use to write complex queries.

 <!--truncate-->